Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-f0Z9VIAK5Iw.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: What's happening with S.A.M.
 Ore?
 https://www.youtube.com/watch?v=f0Z9VIAK5Iw
-This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Is S.A.M.
-Ore going to be used in the next Update?](./yt-pSqiS44lqIg.md) [https://www.youtube.com/watch?v=pSqiS44lqIg](https://www.youtube.com/watch?v=pSqiS44lqIg)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Do you have plans for S.A.M.
+Ore?](./yt-DiLr2o5ealA.md) [https://www.youtube.com/watch?v=DiLr2o5ealA](https://www.youtube.com/watch?v=DiLr2o5ealA)

 ### Topics